bcgsc/pori/docs/repos.md

     ![graphkb client](./images/graphkb_graph_view_square.png)

     The GraphKB client is the front-end web client for the GraphKB project.
 The client is used to explore and manage content within GraphKB.
-This is the primary way for knowledgebase users to interact with GraphKB.
+This is the primary way for knowledge base users to interact with GraphKB.
 It contains a graph-based view and support for common query operations.
 It also allows export of results up to 5K rows (larger exports should be done via the API).

 - ### [IPR client](https://github.com/bcgsc/pori_ipr_client)